The Heritage Foundation: Reagan administration

 In January 1981, the Heritage Foundation published Mandate for Leadership, a comprehensive report aimed at reducing the size of the federal government.
 It provided public policy guidance to the incoming Reagan administration, and included over 2,000 specific policy recommendations for the Reagan administration to use the federal government to advance conservative policies.
 The report was well received by the White House, and several of its authors went on to take positions in the Reagan administration.
 Ronald Reagan liked the ideas so much that he gave a copy to each member of his cabinet to review.
 About 60% of the 2,000 Heritage proposals were implemented or initiated by the end of Reagan's first year in office.
 Reagan later called the Heritage Foundation a "vital force" during his presidency.

 The foundation was influential in developing and advancing the Reagan Doctrine, a key Reagan administration foreign policy initiative under which the U.S. began providing military and other support to anti-communist resistance movements fighting Soviet-aligned governments in Afghanistan, Angola, Cambodia, Nicaragua, and other nations during the final years of the Cold War.

 After Reagan met with Mikhail Gorbachev in Moscow in the 1980s, The Wall Street Journal reported, "the Soviet leader offered a complaint: Reagan was influenced by the Heritage Foundation, Washington's conservative think tank.
 The outfit lent intellectual energy to the Gipper’s agenda, including the Reagan Doctrine—the idea that America should support insurgents resisting communist domination."

 The foundation also supported the development of a new ballistic missile defense system for the United States.
 In 1983, Reagan made the development of this new defense system, known as the Strategic Defense Initiative, his top defense priority.

-By mid-decade, the Heritage Foundation had begun emerging as a key organization in the national conservative movement, publishing influential reports on a broad range of policy issues by prominent conservative thought leaders.
+By mid-decade, the Heritage Foundation emerged as a key organization in the national conservative movement, publishing influential reports on a broad range of policy issues by prominent conservative thought leaders.
 In 1986, in recognition of the Heritage Foundation's fast-growing influence, Time magazine called the Heritage Foundation "the foremost of the new breed of advocacy tanks".
 It served as the brain trust on foreign policy for the Reagan and George H. W. Bush administrations.